-Have you decided you wanted to set up a website for your business?
+Have you decided on setting up a website for your business yet?
 Once you have settled on the choice to proceed onward, there’s one question that you’ll probably come across, “Should I go with a customizable website or template-based website for my business?
 Which type of website is suitable for my business to reach out to my customers?”
 Let's discuss what are the differences between Templates and Customizable Websites.
 Each option has their own pros and cons and serves a different purpose for different types of business.
 Here, we will list down all the pros and cons of each option to assist you make the best option for your business considering your budget, time, technical skills and requirements.

 Template websites exist based on the simple principle that people want to set up their own website easily and conveniently at a lower cost without the need to hire a professional.
 However, these template sites come at a cost in terms of website functions and limitations.
 There are several functional limitations such as customized forms or e-Commerce functionalities that are not readily available for template websites.
 Examples of these template building websites are Wix, Squarespace, site123 or jimdo that provide a theme and allow you to customize the selected website templates within their limited scope.